Information Ratio Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Information ratio measures active management skill: active return / tracking error.
 1% excess return with 3% tracking error = IR 0.33 (modest skill).
 2% excess with 2% TE = IR 1.0 (excellent).
 IR > 0.5: good.
-IR > 1.0: top quartile.
+IR > 1.0: top decile.
 Negative: underperforming benchmark.

 A worked example

-Try the defaults: portfolio return of 13%, benchmark return of 11%, tracking error of 2%.
+With the defaults: portfolio return of 13%, benchmark return of 11%, tracking error of 2%.
 The tool returns 1.00.
 You can adjust any input and the result updates as you type — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most